hasura/graphql-engine/docs/graphql/manual/actions/index.rst

 **Actions**

 Actions are used when there is a REST endpoint that we want to call from Hasura.
-Actions are especially useful when working with serverless functions.
+They are especially useful when working with serverless functions.

 **Remote schemas**